FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

     *   Integration with external calendar systems and notification platforms

 #### **Story: Multi-tier Approval Workflow System**
-**As a** system administrator, **I want** a configurable approval workflow for events, **so that** I can ensure quality control and proper resource allocation while maintaining efficient processing times.
+**As a** Game Master, **I want** a streamlined approval workflow for Guild Master event requests, **so that** I can ensure quality control and proper resource allocation while maintaining efficient processing times with my highest administrative authority.

 *   **Acceptance Criteria:**
-    *   Configurable approval tiers with customizable criteria and reviewer assignments
+    *   Game Master approval interface with customizable criteria and review assignments
     *   Automated validation checks for event feasibility, resource availability, and policy compliance
-    *   Real-time notification system for approval requests and status updates
+    *   Real-time notification system for Guild Master event requests and approval status updates
     *   Detailed review interface with commenting, revision requests, and approval tracking
-    *   Escalation mechanisms for complex or disputed approval cases
+    *   Direct Game Master event creation with automatic approval for all event types
     *   Audit trail maintaining complete history of approval decisions and modifications
-    *   Bulk approval capabilities for routine or pre-approved event types
+    *   Bulk approval capabilities for routine or pre-approved Guild Master event types
-    *   Integration with administrative dashboards and reporting systems
+    *   Integration with Game Master administrative dashboards and reporting systems

 #### **Story: Advanced Event Lifecycle Management**
 **As an** event organizer, **I want** comprehensive tools to manage events throughout their entire lifecycle, **so that** I can ensure smooth execution and optimal participant experience.